Paethon/ct_keras_pong/README.md

 ![Learning Progress](media/learning_progress.png)

 # Acknowledgments
-The code is in part base on https://github.com/mkturkcan/Keras-Pong
+The code is in part based on https://github.com/mkturkcan/Keras-Pong